toolcreator/wpa2pg/README.md

-  -a, --exclude-ambiguous    Exclude ambiguous characters -c, --exclude-capital      Exclude capital letters -s, --exclude-special      Exclude special characters -?, --help                 Give this help list
+  -a, --exclude-ambiguous    Exclude ambiguous characters -c, --exclude-capital      Exclude capital letters -e, --exclude-extra=CHAR_STRING
+                             More characters to exclude -s, --exclude-special      Exclude special characters -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version

+Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

 Report bugs to <de.toolcreator@gmail.com>.
 ```